CarGarages.co.uk - Find Trusted Car Garages Near You

 Can I Service My Car at an Independent Garage and Keep My Main Dealer Warranty?
 The Essential UK Guide - expert garage advice

-One of the most persistent myths in UK motoring is that servicing your new car anywhere other than the main dealer will automatically invalidate your manufacturer's warranty.
+One of the most persistent myths in UK motoring is that servicing your car anywhere other than the main dealer will automatically invalidate your manufacturer's warranty.
 This dealer warranty servicing myth has cost UK drivers thousands in unnecessary servicing costs over the years.
 In 2026, many motorists still believe they're locked into expensive dealer servicing throughout their warranty period.
 The truth?
 You have far more freedom than you think.
-Under UK and EU-retained law, you can absolutely service your car at an independent garage and maintain full warranty protection.
-In this comprehensive guide, you'll discover your legal rights, understand the Block Exemption Regulation UK framework, learn what documentation you need, and find out how to confidently choose an independent garage warranty UK option without risking your manufacturer's cover.
+UK competition rules mean a manufacturer generally cannot require you to service within their dealer network as a condition of the warranty — and that applies whether you bought the car new or used.
+In this guide you'll find what those rules actually say, what they don't, what documentation you need, and how to choose an independent garage without putting your cover at risk.

 Understanding Your Legal Rights: The Block Exemption Regulation UK